Best Medium Alternatives in 2026

 2. The paywall limits your reach

+Medium has a paywall, meaning readers who are not paying members can only access a limited number of articles per month for free.
 For new writers trying to build an audience, this can be a huge barrier.
-Discovery and organic growth are much harder when most readers hit a wall before finishing your article.
+The question that writers must ask themselves: how will my readers discover me?
+Organic growth is much harder when most readers hit a wall before finishing your article.

 For this reason, many writers are seeking Medium alternatives with a different approach to reach and visibility, for example, letting writers decide what content to share for free and what to paywall.